philcryer/stax/README.md

 cp config/config.json.example config.json
 ```

 * Configure the config file replacing all instances of [<changeMe].
-Notice the cluster size option that defines the minimal amount of CoreOS nodes running, start with [2] for now.
+Notice the cluster size option that defines the minimal amount of CoreOS nodes running, start with the default of [3] for now.

 ```bash
 vi config.json